 What accommodations might be available if I am a student with a disability?

-That depending on your unique characteristics and what needs to be accommodated.
+That depends on your unique characteristics and what needs to be accommodated.
 The process for determining accommodations is an interactive one that combines your challenges and documentation information with the DSC’s expertise and familiarity with Clarke and the course/housing components.
 We’ll look at all of that to determine what might best suit your situation.

 Reasonable accommodations may include, but are not limited to: